slack-samples/bolt-js-slack-connect/README.md

 > **Note:🚨** Because this app can approve Slack Connect invites, apps with this feature can only be installed by a workspace owner or admin.
 Read more about the `conversations.connect:manage` scope [here](https://slack.com/create). 🚨

 This project aims to speed up the time to understand & implement automations with [Slack Connect APIs](https://api.slack.com/apis/connect).
-This project aims to be the baseline on which a few different automations can be built:
+This project aims to be the baseline on which a few different automations can be built, such as:

 * Disconnect channels automatically (based on a date picked at channel creation time)
 * Customize org settings for auto approval to speed up creating multiple channels between the same two organizations
-* Upload remote files into the app, keeping all information related to the approval of a channel in one place (not shown)

 # Steps
 1. [App Configuration](#step-1-app-configuration)